-Excerpt from Traffic and Road use Management (TRUM) manual Volume 2 Guide to Road Safety Part 5 Road safety for rural and remote areas:
+Excerpt from the TRUM manual Volume 2 Guide to Road Safety Part 5 Road safety for rural and remote areas:

 4.4.4 Noise effects

 Noise generated by ATLM can be a problem to nearby residents.
 ATLM should not be installed on either the centre line or the edge line where there is increased potential that vehicles will traverse the ATLM AND where residences are within 200 metres of the application.